Tips from the GPWomeN-PCCW Speaker Series

 Women Leading from Anywhere on Stage

 On September 4, Dean Lynn Perry Wooten of Cornell’s Dyson Business School spoke to students about how they could become more effective leaders.
-This series is sponsored by Graduate and Professional Women’s Network, the President’s Council of Cornell Women, and the Graduate School.
+This series is sponsored by the Graduate and Professional Women’s Network, the President’s Council of Cornell Women, and the Graduate School.

 - Leadership is the intentional practice of lifelong and life-wide learning so that you can show up to be your best self, lean in to answer your calling, and make a positive difference.
 Whether you lead through small or large actions, there is room for anyone to lead no matter their role.